 How to: Configure a Service Bus Client Using Code

-Once you have defined the Windows Azure Service Bus interface (as described in Designing a WCF Contract for the Service Bus) in your code, you can continue configuring the client application.
-Configuring an Service Bus client application programmatically is very similar to configuring any other Windows Communication Foundation (WCF) application, which is described in detail in the Configuring Services topic in the WCF documentation.
-The following topic describes programmatically creating and configuring a simple client that uses the NetTcpRelayBinding binding, and also a discussion of issues specific to Service Bus.
+Once you have defined the Microsoft Azure Service Bus interface (as described in Designing a WCF Contract for Service Bus) in your code, you can continue configuring the client application.
+Configuring a Service Bus client application programmatically is very similar to configuring any other Windows Communication Foundation (WCF) application, which is described in detail in the Configuring Services topic in the WCF documentation.
+The following topic describes how to programmatically create and configure a simple client that uses the NetTcpRelayBinding binding, and also a discussion of issues specific to Service Bus.

 The main difference between configuring a service and a client is that clients must know some of the configuration settings that are used by the service, and comply with them.
 These settings include the type of binding to use, and also what security options you must have to access the service (that is, authentication and transport-level security.)
 For more information about setting security, see Securing and Authenticating a Service Bus Connection.

 To configure a Service Bus client using code

 Define the endpoint using the service namespace name and schema type.

 string serviceNamespace = "ServiceBusTutorial"; Uri uri = ServiceBusEnvironemnt.CreateServiceUri("sb", serviceNamespace, "sample/EchoService/";